cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 builtins, it never uses Import From Derivation (IFD).
 Up until this presentation, I thought that all translation layers like `cabal2nix` used IFD to take a native language lock file and transform it into a Nix derivation.
-I hadn't even considered that you could get away with not doing that.
+I hadn't even considered that you could get away with not doing this.

 ## Import From Derivation (IFD) and Haskell